postmanlabs/labs-docs/v6/postman/environments_and_globals/intro_to_environments_and_globals.md

 **Globals**

 Global variables provide a set of variables that are always available to you in all scopes.
-You can have multiple environments, and only one can be active at a time.
-But you’ll have only one set of global variables, and they’ll always be available.
+You can have multiple environments, but only one can be active at a time with one set of global variables, which are always available.

 **Note**: Environment and global variables are always be stored as strings.
 If you’re storing objects or arrays, be sure to `JSON.stringify()` them before storing, and `JSON.parse()` them while retrieving.